 - Education

-- Place of residence, like urban and rural
+- Place of residence, such as urban and rural

 2. Geo Targeted Email Marketing

-In geo-targeted email marketing, you can segment your audience based on their location.
+In geo targeted email marketing, you can segment your audience based on their geographical location.

-You can use geo-targeted campaigns on different scales based on your purpose:
+You can use geo-targeted email marketing on different scales based on your purpose:

 - For local promotions and events, focus on the target audience within a specific state.